040code/040code/_posts/2017-09-06-fsf-backend.md

 In this quite short blog we just summerizing briefly the talks and our opinion about the talks and / or the subject.

-The first two days are more backend focussed, the last two days have a frontend focus.
+The first two days are more backend focussed, the last two days have a frontend focus, read more [here](https://040code.github.io/2017/09/08/fsf-fontend/).

 ## Day one